microsoft/terraform-provider-power-platform/docs/index.md

 The Power Platform provider allows managing environments and other resources within [Power Platform](https://powerplatform.microsoft.com/).

 !> This code is made available as a public preview.
 Features are being actively developed and may have restricted or limited functionality.
 Future updates may introduce breaking changes, but we follow [Semantic Versioning](https://semver.org/) to help mitigate this.
 The software may contain bugs, errors, or other issues that could cause service interruption or data loss.
-We recommend backing up your data and testing in non-production environments before using this software in production.
+We recommend backing up your data and testing in non-production environments.
 Your feedback is valuable to us, so please share any issues or suggestions you encounter via GitHub issues.

 ## Requirements